The Learning Approach to Games: Discrete Games

-Note that there is a unique Nash equilibrium when the horizon is fixed at $1$, which is $\vec{a} = (1,1)$.
-Although exists, it is not necessarily useful for characterizing potential behaviors of the players.
-Once the first player fixes the action of the second player, the player becomes unaware of the intentions of the second player.
-Moreover, since players do not announce their strategies, searching for a Nash equilibrium with a larger horizon does not necessarily model this game either.
+Note that when the horizon is fixed at $1$, there exists a unique Nash equilibrium given by $\vec{a} = (1,1)$.
+Although such an equilibrium exists, it is not necessarily useful for characterizing the potential behaviors of the players.
+Once the first player fixes the action of the second player, they lose awareness of the latter’s underlying intentions.

-Now, we will construct a learning algorithm and numerically explore how the corresponding behaviors are evolving.
-To do so, we need to determine what players can observe.
-There are two immediate choices as at the time $t$: (i) players can observe the action taken by the other, or (ii) players can observe only the state.
-Notice that (i) is simpler because state can only be $0$ or $1$, and does not carry all the information about the underlying action of the player.
-Thus, we consider (ii) from now on.

-Let us recap how the game is played in the perspective of the first player.
-First, we determine a probability $a^1$ for us to transition state $1$, and we get paid $ca^1$.
-Then, we loose \$$1$ if the other player ends up in state $1$.
-In the perspective of the second player, objective is to simply to follow the other player.
-We observe the past states of the other player and try to end up in the same state, and otherwise loose \$$1$.
-Due to the simplicity of the game, we can generate strategies that are expected to be observed.
-Starting from the second player, as she has a simpler cost structure; \begin{itemize} \item[$\bullet$] Determine what is an acceptable level of noise in the observation of the other players state, which relies on the expectation of the player.
-If the recent observations are yielding a certain outcome ($0$ or $1$) consistent with the acceptable noise level, take the corresponding action.
-Else, start to explore other actions with rationale to penalize the noise. \end{itemize} In case of the first player, cost structure is slightly more intricate; \begin{itemize} \item[$\bullet$] If the second player always appears at $0$, explore larger actions to reduce cost (due to $-ca^1$).
-Keep increasing it until the second player starts to appear at state $1$ and overcomes the gains from $-ca^1$.
+Let us recap how the game is played from the perspective of the first player.
+First, we determine a probability $a^1$ of transitioning to state $1$, and receive a payoff $ca^1$.
+Then, we lose \$$1$ if the other player ends up in state $1$.
+From the perspective of the second player, objective is simply to follow the other player.
+We observe the past states of the other and attempt to end up in the same state, losing \$$1$ otherwise.
+Due to the simplicity of the game, behaviors that are expected to recur over time can be generated.
+Starting with the second player, whose cost structure is simpler: \begin{itemize} \item[$\bullet$] Determine an acceptable level of noise in observing the other player's state, based on expectations.
+If recent observations consistently yield a particular outcome ($0$ or $1$) within the acceptable noise level, take the corresponding action.
+Otherwise, begin exploring other actions, with rationale to penalize the noise. \end{itemize} For the first player, the cost structure is slightly more intricate; \begin{itemize} \item[$\bullet$] If the second player consistently appears in state $0$, explore larger actions to reduce the cost (due to $ca^1$).
+Continue increasing it until the second player begins to appear in state $1$ frequently enough to offset these gains.

-\item[$\bullet$] If the second player appears at $1$, which is costly, switch to actions that are not yet well explored.
-Keep searching until the second player appears at $0$ regularly enough to keep realized cost consistent with expectations. \end{itemize}
+\item[$\bullet$] If the second player appears at $1$, which is costly, switch to actions that are not used recently.
+Continue exploring until the second player reappears in state $0$ regularly enough to keep the realized cost consistent with expectations. \end{itemize}